rainlanguage/dotrain/README.md

     CLI command to compile a dotrain source file.

     Options:
-      -c, --compile <entrypoints...>  Use compiling mode with specified entrypoints, to compile a .rain file to ExpressionConfig output in a .json
-      -i, --input <path>              Path to input file, either a .rain file for compiling or .json for decompiling (always required)
-      -o, --output <path>             Path to output file, will output .json for compile mode and .rain for decompile mode (always required)
-      -b, --batch-compile <path>      Path to a json file of mappings of dotrain files paths, entrypoints (bindings names) and output json files paths to batch compile
+      -c, --compile <entrypoints...>  Compiles specified entrypoints of --input .rain file to --output .json file -i, --input <path>              Path to .rain file -o, --output <path>             Path to output file, will output .json -b, --batch-compile <path>      Path to a json file of mappings of .rain files paths, entrypoints and output .json files paths to batch compile
       -s, --stdout                    Log the result in terminal -V, --version                   output the version number
       -h, --help                      display help for command